Worker Retraining is a state-funded program designed to help dislocated workers update their job skills and return to employment.

-- Once you have attended the workshop, you will be able to submit your completed CAT/TB application for review.
+- After you attend the workshop, you will be able to submit your completed CAT/TB application for review.

 What is an ESD Progress Report?

-If approved for CAT, Employment Security will ask for progress reports approximately every 6 weeks to see how you are doing in school.
+If approved for CAT, Employment Security will ask for progress reports approximately every six weeks to see how you are doing in school.

 What do I do with my ESD Progress Reports?

-Ask one of your instructors to sign it, verifying attendance and satisfactory progress.
+During the quarter, ask one of your instructors to sign it, verifying attendance and satisfactory progress.
 Make a copy for your files, and fax and/or mail it to the address specified on the progress report before the deadline.
-If in-between quarters, contact the Workforce Education office; staff will check your grades and sign the form.
+If in-between quarters and an instructor is not available, contact the Workforce Education office; staff can check your grades and sign the form.
 You will then copy, fax and mail as above.

 Does CAT/TB pay my tuition?